Yaniv Edery

 Yaniv Edery (יניב אדרי, يانيف أدري; born 23 June 2003) is a French-Moroccan professional footballer who plays as a defender.
-Yaniv Edery has one of the most unique career paths in Israeli football, crossing eight countries and leagues.

 Club career

+Yaniv Edery has played in eight countries and leauges.

 As a youth player, Edery played for Israeli football club Hapoel Ra'anana at the age of 15.
 His father used to film him and sent the videos to several clubs.
 One of those clubs was Olympique de Marseille, where Edery received an invitation for a trial.
 Olympique de Marseille was interested in the player, but unable to keep him due to administrative constraints at the time.

 Edery followed up his career at the Marcet Football University, located in Barcelona at the age of 17 years.
 After his academy career in Spain, he joined the second division of the Israeli Football League club Hapoel Ramat Gan under a youth contract.

 Club Deportivo Estepona

 After joining the Israeli club, Edery returned to Spain the same season, by joining Club Deportivo Estepona, playing in the fourth tier of the Spanish football pyramid.
 Joining the Tercera División outfit in January 2021, Edery featured in the senior squad.
 At the end of the season, he left the club without making any official senior appearances, while the club relegated to División de Honor.